adamchel/stitch-js-sdk/stitch_sdks.rst

   404 page not found

-The produced error interface should have the error message “404 page not found”, and the error code ``Unknown``.
+The produced error interface should have the error message "404 page not found", and the error code ``Unknown``.

 ~~~~~~~~~~~~~~